Betawolf/scamdiggerprofiles/README.md

 ordinary users.

 This repository itself only contains the scripts used to collect and process the linked data.
-Raw and prepared forms of the data can be gathered based on the use.
+Raw and prepared forms of the data can be gathered by using these scripts.

 ### Raw